Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Classical Optimization Oracle

-with $\traj(\initstate, \ctrls)$ the control of $\horizon$ dynamics $(\dyn_t)_{t=0}^{\horizon-1}$ defined in Def.~\ref{def:traj_func}, can be implemented by (i) instantiating the linear quadratic control problem~\eqref{eq:lin_quad_oracle} with the chosen approximations, (ii) solving the linear quadratic control problem~\eqref{eq:lin_quad_oracle} by dynamic programming as detailed in Sec.~\ref{sec:lin_quad}.
+can be implemented by (i) instantiating the linear quadratic control problem~\eqref{eq:lin_quad_oracle} with the chosen approximations, (ii) solving the linear quadratic control problem~\eqref{eq:lin_quad_oracle} by dynamic programming as detailed in Sec.~\ref{sec:lin_quad}.
 Precisely, their implementation can be split into the following three phases.

 \begin{enumerate} \item \underline{Forward pass:} All oracles start by gathering the information necessary for the step in a forward pass that takes the generic form of Algo.~\ref{algo:forward} and can be summarized as